Deepakkumar7774/Medibuddy-Insurance-Analysis-Using-Python/README.md

 **📢 Conclusion**

 This project provides valuable insights into insurance policy decision-making using Python-based data analysis.
+The findings suggest that factors like BMI, smoking status, age, and location significantly impact claims and should be considered in pricing and policy structuring.